Lift Me Up (Rihanna song)

 "Lift Me Up" is a song recorded by Barbadian singer Rihanna.
 It was released on October 28, 2022, by Westbury Road, Roc Nation, Def Jam, and Hollywood Records, as the lead single from the soundtrack album of the 2022 superhero film Black Panther: Wakanda Forever.
-The song marks Rihanna's first solo music output since her 2016 studio album, Anti.
-An R&B ballad, "Lift Me Up" was written and produced by Ludwig Göransson, with additional writing from Rihanna, Ryan Coogler, and Nigerian singer Tems.
+The song marked Rihanna's first solo music output in six years, following her eight studio album, Anti (2016).
+An R&B ballad, "Lift Me Up" was written by Rihanna, Nigerian singer Tems, Ryan Coogler, and produced by Ludwig Göransson.

-Music critics were divided on the song; some praised Rihanna's vocals but others labeled the song's lyrics and the production generic.
+Music critics were divided on the song; some praised Rihanna's vocals, but others labeled the song's lyrics and the production generic.
 It received various film awards nominations, including Best Original Song at the 95th Academy Awards and Best Original Song at the 80th Golden Globe Awards.
-The song has also won 4 awards so far, including Best Original Song in a Feature Film at the 13th Hollywood Music in Media Awards and Best Song at the 2023 African-American Film Critics Association.
+The song has also won various awards, including Best Original Song in a Feature Film at the 13th Hollywood Music in Media Awards and Best Song at the 2023 African-American Film Critics Association.

 "Lift Me Up" reached number one in Belgium, Hungary, Switzerland, and South Africa, number two on the US Billboard Hot 100 chart, top five in Australia, the United Kingdom, France and the top ten in various other countries.
-It was certified platinum by Music Canada, gold by the Syndicat National de l'Édition Phonographique (SNEP) and silver by the British Phonographic Industry (BPI).
+It was certified diamond by the Syndicat National de l'Édition Phonographique (SNEP), platinum by Music Canada and the Recording Industry Association of America (RIAA), and gold by the British Phonographic Industry (BPI).
 American cinematographer Autumn Durald Arkapaw directed the music video, which sees Rihanna on an empty beach interspersed with short scenes from the film.
 Rihanna performed "Lift Me Up" for the first time at the 95th Academy Awards.

 Background

 In 2017, Rihanna took an extended hiatus from music after the release of her eighth studio album Anti (2016) and several collaborations, including "Wild Thoughts" with DJ Khaled, "Lemon" with N.E.R.D., "Loyalty" with Kendrick Lamar, and her latest collaboration, "Believe It", with PartyNextDoor.
-Following the birth of the singer's first child on May 13, 2022, Rihanna said she was working on new record material.
+Following the birth of the singer's first child on May 13, 2022, Rihanna said she was working on new music.

-On October 18, 2022, it was confirmed that the singer has recorded two songs for the soundtrack of the Marvel Studios film Black Panther: Wakanda Forever, the sequel to Black Panther (2018).
+In October 2022, it was reported that the singer had recorded two songs for the soundtrack to the upcoming sequel to the Marvel Studios 2018 film Black Panther (2018), titled Black Panther: Wakanda Forever (2022).
+On October 26, Rihanna announced the song which became her first solo single release since "Love on the Brain" (2016).
 In addition to "Lift Me Up", Rihanna recorded the track "Born Again".
-On October 26, Rihanna announced her first solo single release since "Love on the Brain" (2016), with "Lift Me Up", which would be appearing on Black Panther: Wakanda Forever – Music From and Inspired By, the soundtrack album to the eponymous 2022 film.